DavidTokar12/DeltaStream/README.md

 > Only the fields that changed in the last update are populated.
 All others are set to their default, reducing payload size.

-📝 **Note:** Delta Mode only affects how **strings** are streamed.
+**Note:** Delta Mode only affects how **strings** are streamed.
 Booleans, numbers, and `None` values are included in every update.

-⚠️ **Warning:** Do **not** define non-empty defaults for strings when using Delta Mode.
+**Warning:** Do **not** define non-empty defaults for strings when using Delta Mode.
 Doing so makes it impossible to reconstruct the full stream correctly on the frontend.

 ---

 ### Defaults

-To ensure that each streamed delta can be parsed into a valid Pydantic model, Delta Stream tries to assign default values to all fields.
+To ensure that each streamed delta can be parsed into a valid `Pydantic` model, Delta Stream must assign default values to all fields.
+For convenience, Delta Stream will automatically assign some fields with predefined defaults.

 #### 🔧 Predefined defaults: